Compliance Document Management Guidance

 3. Version Control

-Implementing a robust version control system is crucial to track document revisions accurately.
+Implementing a robust version control system is crucial to tracking document revisions accurately.
 Each document version should be clearly labelled, indicating the date of creation or modification and the changes made.
 Maintaining a detailed version history is essential for auditing purposes and ensuring that the most recent version of a document is always in use.

 4. Secure Storage